cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

 The process of retrieving a metric involves these steps:

 1. Obtain (usually through a search) the correct context for a metric;
 #.
-Obtain (usually through a search of the context) the available metrics;
+Obtain (usually through a search within the context) the available metrics;
 #.
 Querying for a specific metric, supplying the context and any parameters.